plops/cl-cpp-generator2/README.md

 `(static_cast<int>(((1) & ((v) >> (1)))))`.

 Maybe I have to tell paren* if the operators are to the left or to the right or on both sides of the current element?
+This was chat gpt says about this:

+ You generally only need to know the precedence of each operator to correctly order the operations, and you only need to know the associativity of an operator when dealing with multiple instances of the same operator.

 ## History
 cl-cpp-generator2 is the tenth in a series of code generators.
 It